MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/query-json-columns-elastic-tables.md

 ## Query Json column data

-This example runs a query on `contoso_SensorData` elastic table with filter on `sensorvalue.type` json element to be equal to `"Humidity"`.
+This example runs a query on `contoso_SensorData` elastic table with filters all rows which has `energyconsumption.power` greater than 5

 All table columns can be queried with a `c.props` prefix to the schema name of the columns where `"c"` is an alias or a shorthand notation for the elastic table being queried.
 For example, `contoso_deviceid` column in `contoso_sensordata` table can be referenced in the Cosmos SQL query using `c.props.contoso_deviceid`.